box/developer.box.com/content/guides/api-calls/status-codes.md

 alias_paths: []
 ---

-# Status Codes
+# Status codes

-In general, the following rules can be applied to interpret the HTTP status codes received when using the Box API.
+The following rules can be applied to interpret the HTTP status codes received when using the Box API.

 | HTTP Status |                                                                                                                                                                                                                               |